AhmedKhaled8907/screen_scene/README.md

 # **SCREEN SCENE**

-I made this app with Flutter using clean architecture and  used Bloc as state management at the presentation layer.
+I made this app with Flutter using clean architecture and  used controller as state management at the presentation layer.

 ## Brief explanation